AmbiqAI/heartkit/docs/index.md

 ---

 HeartKit is an optimized open-source TinyML model purpose-built to enable running a variety of real-time heart-monitoring applications on battery-powered, edge devices.
-By leveraging a modern multi-head network architecture coupled with Ambiq's ultra low-power SoC, the model is designed to be **efficient**, **explainable**, and **extensible**.

-The architecture consists of an **ECG segmentation** model followed by three upstream heads: **HRV head**, **arrhythmia head**, and **beat head**.
-The ECG segmentation model serves as the backbone and is used to annotate every sample as either P-wave, QRS, T-wave, or none.
-The arrhythmia head is used to detect the presence of Atrial Fibrillation (AFIB) or Atrial Flutter (AFL).
-The HRV head is used to calculate heart rate, rhythm (e.g., bradycardia), and heart rate variability from the R peaks.
-Lastly, the beat head is used to identify individual irregular beats (PAC, PVC).
+...

 **Key Features:**